-The Fruit Nut was initiated as a means of exploring and popularizing uncommon and underutilized fruiting plants.
+The Fruit Nut is a project started by Trevor Newman dedicated to exploring and popularizing uncommon and underutilized fruiting plants.
 A key mission of The Fruit Nut is to make fruit growing exciting and accessible to home and land owners while promoting ecologically sound and economically viable practices.
-Visit the Articles, Blog, and Crops Evaluated pages to learn more.
+Explore the blog and resources pages and send a message for inquires about custom grafting and educational services.

-Trevor Newman is an amateur pomologist, avid gardener & orchardist, and all-around plant geek.
-He enthusiastically works to raise awareness about locally and ecologically grown food and has been involved for many years in developing southeast Michigan’s local food culture.
-After completing the CGIP (Certified Green Industry Professional) certificate, formerly known as MCN (Michigan Certified Nurseryman), he worked under longtime plant breeder and owner of Oikos Tree Crops, Ken Asmus.
-Trevor is co-founder of Roots To Fruits Ecological Design, an edible landscaping and ecological design firm based in southeast MI.
-He has taught in Permaculture Design Courses and given seminars to various schools, garden clubs, and community groups on topics such as homesteading, agroforestry, and uncommon fruits.
-He is the president of the Michigan Nut Growers Association and co-chair of the North American Fruit Explorer’s permaculture special interest group.
+Trevor Newman is an avid pomologist, landscape designer & consultant, orchardist, and all around plant geek.
+A longtime passion for gardening and ecology combined with an enthusiasm for local food systems led him to co-found Roots To Fruits Ecological Design, an edible landscaping and ecological design firm based in southeast MI.
+He teaches permaculture courses and gives seminars to schools, garden clubs, community groups, and businesses on topics such as homesteading, regenerative design, agroforestry, and more.
+Trevor is the president of the Michigan Nut Growers Association and co-chair of the North American Fruit Explorer’s permaculture special interest group.
+He’s also a photographer & cinematographer, amateur snowboarder, cider-maker, and lover of good food and music!

 What You’ll Find On This Website: